Sur3377/RISC-V-0th-Week/README.md

 RTL ➝ Logic Synthesis ➝ Physical Design ➝ Tapeout

 📅 Week 0 — Setup and Tool Installation
+The  week 0 tasks cover a video on how the whole flow of the program goes Kunal sir has clearly explained how a chip is manufactured from scratch and what are the tools that we have to use for designing our chip
 Objectives:

 Establish the working environment for SoC design.

 Install and validate open-source tools including Yosys, OpenLane, Magic, and others.

 Understand the overall program scope and methodology.